ianrae/mettle-framework/doc/dalgen_notes.md

 Presenters
 ---------------
 Each controller in your Play application has a corresponding presenter.
-The process method processes a web request and produces a response ready to be rendered by the view.
+The process method processes a command and produces a reply ready to be rendered by the view.

-	Response process(Request request);
+	Reply process(Command cmd);

 This method uses reflection to call a matching doXYZ() method in the presenter.
-For example, a TaskDeleteRequest would call a doTaskDelete(TaskDeleteRequest) method.
+For example, a DeleteCommand would call a onDeleteCommand method.

 For a TaskController you would create these MEF classses

  * TaskPresenter
- * TaskRequest (optional -- use Request if no params)
- * TaskResponse
+ * TaskReply

-Request objects contain the web request's CGI params and/or form data.
+Command objects contain the web request's CGI params and/or form data.
 @{play.mvc.Http.Context.current().args(key)=value}
 GET   /clients/:id          controllers.Clients.show(id: Long)
 cgi: public java.util.Map<java.lang.String,java.lang.String[]> asFormUrlEncoded()